 He is currently an Occupational Safety and Health Practitioner attached to HSE Management Sdn Bhd and Quality & Analytical Monitoring Sdn Bhd as a Project Director.
-He holds a Master of Science in Occupational Safety & Health from Universiti Utara Malaysia.

 He had developed and assisted numerous business organizations in achieving ISO certification from International Certifying Body.
 He is actively involved with Occupational Health & Safety issues in the construction industries for 10 years and later branched into other industries.
 He has been conducting trainings, seminars and talks for multinational companies, small and medium companies, and large local corporations.
 He brings with him many years of experiences and practical knowledge in the Occupational Health & Safety and Environmental areas.
 He specialized in the implementation of Safety Management System, Airborne Contaminants & Noise Exposure Monitoring, Engineering Control Equipment Monitoring, and Indoor Air Quality Assessment.
 He is a registered Safety Health Officer, a competent person for Industrial Hygiene & Noise, and IAQ Assessor registered with Department of Occupational Safety & Health, Malaysia.